 Diagnostic Cardiac Sonography Certificate: Programs Overview

-A diagnostic cardiac sonography certificate program prepares individuals to test, examine and diagnose patients with heart ailments or conditions.
-A program trains students in using sonography equipment and teaches them about the anatomy and function of the heart.
-A certificate program enables individuals to qualify for certification and employment upon graduation.
+A diagnostic cardiac sonography certificate program can prepare individuals to test, examine and diagnose patients with heart ailments or conditions.
+Programs offer training alongside experienced professionals in using sonography equipment and can give instruction about the anatomy and function of the heart.
+A certificate program may enable individuals to qualify for certification and employment upon graduation.

-A certificate program in cardiac diagnostic sonography allows students to gain an understanding of ultrasound physics and instrumentation.
-Students also get experience in treating patients.
-Program lengths may vary from about a year to almost two years.
+Program lengths vary from about a year to almost two years.
 Most programs are held in a school's medical center or in conjunction with a hospital to allow students access to a clinical setting for practical coursework.
 Some programs require prior work experience in the medical field or completion of related college courses.

 Entry into a cardiac sonography program may require previous college-level coursework in anatomy, English, physiology, medical terminology, physics and algebra.
 In addition, schools may require students to complete a health screening, pass a criminal background check, provide letters of recommendation and provide proof of work experience in a medical setting.